sbinkader/sbinkader.github.io/README.md

 ## Frequently Asked Questions
 ### Why is markdown better than a wordprocessor?
 A lightweight markup language like Markdown allows you to easily create and read content that can be converted to other formats as needed.
 A typical word processor like Microsoft Word creates XML-based file format behind the scenes, and XML files can be hard to share and even harder to read.
-Markdown allows you to create the same content in a more digestible format that can be easily converted to XML format if needed, making the use of it a better choice.
+Markdown allows you to create the same content in a more digestible format that can be easily converted to XML if needed, making the use of it a better choice.
 ### How do I change my template?
 You can visit Jekyll's theme [website](http://jekyllthemes.org/) to browse existing collections, and then if you open a template that you like, you can press **Home** to get to the GitHub repository for that template.
 The _README_ section of the repository will guide you on the exact process to changing your template.